I am a Principal Systems Architect with a 20-year history of engineering resilience.

 The Philosophy: Lean Architecture

-Financial Discipline I do not treat Cloud resources as infinite.
+Financial Discipline (FinOps): I do not treat Cloud resources as infinite.
 A core component of my architectural review is FinOps (Financial Operations).
 I design systems that are not only performant but financially sustainable, ensuring that compute costs do not scale disproportionately to revenue.